High-technology swimwear: Regulation

 After the 2008 Olympic Games, the International Swimming Federation (FINA) voted to regulate the use of high-technology swimwear in competition.
 More than 130 swimming world records were broken from 2008 through 2009 through the use of high-tech swimwear.
 However, FINA unanimously voted to regulate the use of these suits in official competition beginning in 2010.
 The banned suits used in 2008 and 2009 were polyurethane based.
 Guidelines as of 2015 have specific measures to regulate the thickness, buoyancy, and permeability of the fabric.
 The high-technology suits used in competition are no longer able to have zippers or other types of fastening.
 A large change found in the FINA regulations is the regulations in the design of the suit.
-Unlike the body suits seen in the 2008 Olympics, men's suits cannot extend above the navel or below the knee.
-Women's suits cannot cover the neck or extend past the shoulders, or below the knee.
+Unlike the body suits seen in the 2008 Olympics, boys and men who participate in competitive swimming must wear swim trunks that do not extend above the navel or below the knee.
+Female competitive swimsuits cannot cover the neck or extend past the shoulders, or below the knee.

+In September 2020, USA Swimming banned 'tech suits' (another name for high tech swimsuits) for any USA Swimming member 12 years or younger competing at any USA Swimming sanctioned, observed, or approved meet, with the exception of Junior Nationals, US Open, National Championships, and Olympic Trials swim meets.
+Girls must typically wear a one-piece swimsuit that does not extend below the crotch.
+These regulations were enacted for multiple reasons, though the main reasons were to lower the cost of participation for young swimmers, and to make sure swimmers were focused on swimming, instead of buying suits.